Share:

 A way to overcome this issue is to generate new samples for an under-representative category thereby rebalancing the dataset.

+Data rebalancing is crucial for addressing these imbalances.
 We further provide a numerical illustration.
 To evaluate the performance of rebalanced datasets we use the so-called AUC score, as it is a widely used metric for imbalanced datasets.

 To check how the minority class proportion affects the final results, the following procedure is carried out.